-There will be no special set hearings beginning April 3, 2020 until May 4, 2020.
-Parties will need to reset the event to a future date via Online Scheduling.
-Any parties who resolve issues previously set for hearing may submit proposed orders to the Court via Online Scheduling.
+Any parties who resolve issues previously set for hearing may submit proposed orders in Word format to the Court via Online Scheduling.

 Case Management Conferences

-There will be no Case Management Conferences through May 4, 2020.
 All Case Management conferences set for April 14, April 28, May 12, May 18 and May 26 will be reset to a later date and parties will receive notification via mail or e-service.